 - Built-in memory in case of power outages, no need to reset

-- Waterproof temp probe sensor
+- The waterproof temp probe sensor

 It does a big job for being small and affordable.

-Where do you put the temperature probe?
+Where should I put my temperature probe?

 I’ve been testing out different to get the most accurate temperature and what I found was, if you put the probe in a glass of water at the bottom of the keezer you will get the most accurate temp.

-The reason for this is that air temperature is less consistent than in water.
+The reason for this is that air temperature is less consistent than water.
 For example, the probe is super sensitive and the keezer is not constant because there is no blower in it.